 To enjoy place value games dart style, you’ll need an IKEA LUSTIGT Dart game.
 It’s just $14.99 and includes a reversible dartboard and six cute figures that you can use again and again, but you can also check the dollar store for an alternate version if you don’t have an IKEA in your neck of the woods.

 - Encourage students to take turns to throw a “missile”.

 - As a class, record the numbers hit.

 - Arrange the digits to create a number with the greatest/smallest possible value.

 - Expand each digit to show the value of each digit.

 Race Up the Rounding Ladder

-Your students will love challenging each other using this fun, engaging place value game – 4-Digit Place Value Game – Race Up the Rounding Ladder.
+Are your students up to the challenge of using this fun, engaging place value game, 4-Digit Place Value Game – Race Up the Rounding Ladder?
+Of course, they are!

 To play this place value game, your students will need knowledge and understanding of rounding numbers up or down to the nearest 10.
 This game also offers the option of rounding numbers to the nearest 100 or 1,000.

 How to Play